Thomas Bergersen: Music

-Bergersen claims to be influenced by musicians from many genres, such as Wolfgang Amadeus Mozart and Katy Perry.
+Bergersen stated that he has been influenced by musicians from many genres, such as Wolfgang Amadeus Mozart and Katy Perry.
 However, he stated that Gustav Mahler is among his primary influences.
 He dislikes the concept of music genres, which he thinks limit music to certain structures for the purpose of classification.
 For this reason he generally avoids following genres and industry conventions and follows his own intuition instead.

 He draws inspiration from his personal emotions and events in romantic relationships, and anything "unique and beautiful" in his surroundings.

-Thomas is using some sample libraries that are publicly available, however most of his sounds are bespoke and he has sampled many orchestras, world instruments, and other sounds himself from all over the world, those samples are available only to him.
-According to Thomas, he is using Steinberg's sequencer Cubase in order to compose his music.
+While Bergersen uses some publicly available sample libraries, most of his sounds are bespoke.
+He has sampled many orchestras, world instruments, and other sounds himself from all over the world, and those samples are available only to him.
+He uses Steinberg's Cubase to compose music.
+Besides electronic composing, many of his melodies originally come to life on his Grand piano.